It’s a job seeker’s market!

 It’s no big surprise that the best companies attract top talent, allowing them to deliver the best product and services.
-These companies view their employees as their greatest assets and they do everything they can to ensure the right people want to work for them.
+These companies view their employees as their greatest assets and try to ensure the right people want to work for them.

-With unemployment at a historic low — an astounding 4% in January, losing qualified candidates to competitors can lead to a significant setback.
-It’s important to set your company apart from competition and take a new and more dynamic approach during your hiring process.
+With unemployment at a historic low–an astounding 4% in January–losing qualified candidates to competitors can lead to significant setbacks.
+It’s important to set your company apart from competition and take a new, more dynamic approach during your hiring process.

 says Joanna Riley, the CEO of Censia, a talent acquisition firm that has worked with companies such as Carvana, Taylor Morrison, and the World Bank.

 It’s your move!
 Leaders can do more than they think to ensure they retain the absolute best for their team.

 Hiring the best: the art of a sales pitch

 A job description is typically your first opportunity to capture the attention of an interested candidate.
 Riley states that, a way to increase interest in open positions is to write a job description that resembles a sales pitch.
 Put yourself in the new hire’s position and include factors like internal growth and emphasize the specific benefits.
 Stick to what truly matters and remove what isn’t pertinent to the job itself–the quality of candidates will rise dramatically.